Sustainability

 The OPEN HOUSE Group recognizes that climate change is a major environmental issue that has a major impact on its business activities, and that it is a risk in providing the houses that customers want. that the Group is aiming for.

-Our group-wide efforts, centered on Sustainability Committee, will also be earnest in dealing with issues that will lead to the realization of a decarbonized society.
+The Group-wide efforts, centered on Sustainability Committee, will also be earnest in dealing with issues that will lead to the realization of a decarbonized society.

-Recognizing these challenges, our Group is working to reduce greenhouse gas emissions through the efficient use of energy and the promotion of the use of renewable energy in our business bases and the housing we provide to our customers, and to reduce the impact of our business activities on climate change.
+Recognizing these challenges, the Group is working to reduce greenhouse gas emissions through the efficient use of energy and the promotion of the use of renewable energy in our business bases and the housing we provide to our customers, and to reduce the impact of our business activities on climate change.

 We will continue to work with our stakeholders to tackle the issues of climate change and energy consumption with the aim of realizing a decarbonized society.